MicrosoftDocs/Hololens/hololens/mac-address-options.md

 ### Benefits

-This will allow a &quot;Heads off&quot; deployment experience for the Technician, with the device being able to go from the box to enrolled in AAD and Intune without the technician having to wear the device or manually interact with the HoloLens environment.
+This will allow a &quot;Heads off&quot; deployment experience for the Technician, with the device being able to go from the box to enrolled in Azure AD and Intune without the technician having to wear the device or manually interact with the HoloLens environment.

 ## Reporting of MAC addresses to the Technician